timofeysie/acknowledge/notes/Core Java.md

 ```
 public Employee(String name) { }
 ```
-If we try to create an object using the default constructor, as shown in the following code snippet, then we will get a syntax error:
+If we try to create an object using the default constructor, as shown in the following code snippet, then we will get a compile time syntax error:
 ```
 Employee employee1 = new Employee();
 ```